 To send a survey, use valuable time, collect data, and then not share it – or not improve from it – creates a negative ROI.
 You have invested time and effort and done nothing with it.
-This is the most important part of conducting surveys and user research.
+This is the most important part of conducting online and offline surveys and user research.
 Do not fall into the trap of vanity metrics - collecting metrics for metrics’ sake.

 The audience you serve has a large impact on what you’re going to change based on research.
 You might be serving external customers, internal employees, or service providers.
 Just make sure you know your goals and align.

 You might also have other targets or goals that don’t fit into these categories.
 The point is, user experience surveys and the measurement toward your goals needs to be reverse engineered in order to be authentic and have meaning.